Sapa Workshops

 By joining, you’re helping sustain traditional livelihoods and keep Sapa’s artistic heritage alive.

-Choose Your Workshop
+Choose Your Cultural Workshop in Sapa

 Hmong Batik & Indigo (Half-Day/Full-Day) – Learn how the Black Hmong use beeswax and traditional tools to draw intricate motifs.
 Create your own batik cloth and take it home as a memory of your time in Sapa.